eu-digital-identity-wallet/.github/profile/FAQ.md

 <Details>
  <summary>What are the formats that we will be using for Personal Identification Data (PID)?</summary>

-According to the ARF and the corresponding PID rulebook, we will be supporting both mDoc and SD-JWT format.
-At the momment, mDoc (CBOR) is supported.
-Alternative formats such as SD-JWT VC will be incorporated in a future release.
+According to the ARF and the corresponding rulebooks, both formats are supported by the reference implementation: the mdoc format (ISO/IEC 18013-5, CBOR) and the SD-JWT VC format.
 </Details>

 <Details>
  <summary>What are the formats that we will be using for mDL, (Q)EAA?</summary>

-According to the ARF and the corresponding PID rulebook, we will be supporting both mDoc and SD-JWT format.
-At the momment, mDoc (CBOR) is supported.
-Alternative formats such as SD-JWT VC will be incorporated in a future release.
+According to the ARF and the corresponding rulebooks, both formats are supported by the reference implementation: the mdoc format (ISO/IEC 18013-5, CBOR) and the SD-JWT VC format.
 </Details>

 <Details>